Canon 1D X Mark II vs Panasonic FT7

 Studio photographers will appreciate that the Canon 1D X Mark II (unlike the FT7) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Both the 1DX Mark II and the FT7 are recent models that are part of the current product line-up.
 The 1DX Mark II replaced the earlier Canon 1DX, while the FT7 followed on from the Panasonic FT6.
-Further information on the two cameras, as well as related accessories, can be found on the official Canon and Panasonic websites.
+Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.

 Review summary: Canon 1D X Mark II vs Panasonic FT7

 So what conclusions can be drawn?
 Which of the two cameras – the Canon 1D X Mark II or the Panasonic FT7 – has the upper hand?
+Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.

 Arguments in favor of the Canon EOS-1D X Mark II: